Lady Gaga arrasa en Instagram con sus últimas 5 publicaciones en redes

-Lady Gaga (@ladygaga) causó furor en las redes en las últimas horas.
-Los 5 posteos de historias y fotografías, consiguieron más de 4.989.873 de interacciones entre sus fans.
+Lady Gaga (@ladygaga) publicó en las redes en las últimas horas.
+Los 5 posteos de historias y fotografías, provocaron más de 5.017.294 de interacciones entre sus seguidores.

 Los posts más populares: